CACI-IMG/ForecasterDocs/user-guide/Automation/Workflows.md

-The title of a Workflow can be changed from the **Workflow name** field.
+The title of a Workflow can be changed from the *Workflow name* field.

 ![Rename Workflow](imgs/Workflows_WorkflowName.png)

-Once the Workflow has been initialized, users are able to specify the desired sequence of **Workflow Tasks**.
+Once the Workflow has been initialized, you can start building up a sequence of Workflow Tasks.
 The next sections describe each one of them in detail.

 ### Select Projects

-To build a new workflow users can either start from the Create Projects or Select Projects tasks.
+To build a new workflow, you can either start from the Create Projects or Select Projects tasks.
 The Create Projects is used when you have a custom importation process created by CACI.
 Otherwise, the Select Projects task should be selected.

-The Select Projects option is used when we need to re-use one or multiple existing Project(s) of a Solution.
+The Select Projects option is used in order to re-use one or multiple existing Project(s) of a Solution.
 To do so, simply drag the Select Projects task into the main workflow pane.

 When the Select Projects task is selected, a list of the Solution's Projects appear in the right-hand pane.
-Users can select one or multiple Projects to include in the workflow.
+You can select one or multiple Projects to include in the workflow.

 ![Select Projects](imgs/Workflows_SelectProjects.png)